 TONO means ‘party’ in Peruvian, and although the restaurant is small, it does have a fun atmosphere going on with bright splashes of blue and green throughout the space and a vibrant selection of seafood-centric dishes on the menu (but if you’re a vegetarian or not a fan of seafood, this probably isn’t your spot).
 However, if you can’t get enough of the ocean’s bounty, then you’ll love the creative ceviches, grilled octopus and squid dishes going on here.
 Moreover, Chef Daniel and his team use loads of spices and ingredients imported from Peru, so you get the true flavours of the dishes as they are meant to taste.

 What we love:

-The wine list is small, but we enjoyed the Bouchard Pere & Fils Bourgogne Chardonnay 2015, which went well with seafood, and the strong flavors of the Orube Crianza Rioja.
+The wine list is small, but we enjoyed the Bouchard Pere & Fils Bourgogne Chardonnay 2015, which went well with seafood, and the strong flavours of the Orube Crianza Rioja.
 There was also room for dessert, so we ordered two to share, but the main meal was definitely the overall highlight.

 We had four people and each ordered a dish plus apps to share and three bottles of wine between us, and that set us back about $130++ a person.

-Hours: Mon- Fri: 12pm - 3pm, Mon - Sat: 6pm - 10pm
+TONO Cevicheria, 7 Fraser Street, Duo Galleria, 189356, t.
+6702 7320.
+Open Mon- Fri: 12pm - 3pm, Mon - Sat: 6pm - 10pm